-Chapter summary 62 Signs of Poor Communication 95 Chapter review 63 Assertive, Aggressive or Passive 96 Next Steps 64 Training Your Assistants 99 Put safety first 99 Chapter 4 Hiring Staff 65 Training resources 99 Chapter objectives 65 Training suggestions 99 What you will learn 65 Training steps What other people have said 65 Scheduling and rescheduling Preparing and placing your advertisement 65 Daily routines Examples of Short Ads 67 Maintain a List of Backup Staff Example of a long (free) ad 68 Types of Leave Other Ways to Find Assistants 69 Take care of your employees Reviewing the responses 71 Employer golden rules How to screen a resume 71 Top ten reasons why assistants quit Choosing who to interview 72 Performance evaluation Doing a pre-interview by phone 72 Steps to conducting an evaluation Phone interview tracking form 75 Disputes with staff How to Conduct an In-person Interview 76 Terminating employees Preparing for the interview 76 Before you decide on termination The in-person interview 82 Termination Process Application form and job description 82 Termination pay How to decide?
-83 Sample Termination Letter - Checking references 84 After Warnings Given 117 Keeping records 85 Sample Termination Letter - Offering the job 86 No Previous Warnings 117 Criminal record check 86 Employees can dispute your decision 118 Medical record check 87 Required record keeping.
-119 Driving record check 88 Canada Revenue Agency 119 Oath of Confidentiality 88 Office of the Information and Finalizing the paperwork 88 Privacy Commissioner Chapter summary 89 Employment Standards Branch Chapter review 90 Moving or leaving CSIL Next steps 92 Discontinuing or altering CSIL Portability of CSIL If You Move Permanently • Chapter 5 Managing CSIL 93 Chapter summary 123 Chapter objectives.
-Chapter review What you will learn 93 Next Steps 125 What other people have said 93 Conclusion 120 Communication is key 94 CONGRESION 128 Communication Tips 94
+Chapter summary 62

+Chapter review 63

+Next Steps 64

+Chapter 4 Hiring Staff

+Chapter objectives 65

+What you will learn 65

+What other people have said 65

+Preparing and placing your advertisement 65

+Examples of Short Ads 67

+Example of a long (free) ad 68

+Other Ways to Find Assistants 69

+Reviewing the responses 71

+How to screen a resume 71

+Choosing who to interview 72

+Doing a pre-interview by phone 72

+Phone interview tracking form 75

+How to Conduct an In-person Interview 76

+Preparing for the interview 76

+The in-person interview 82

+Application form and job description 82

+How to decide?
+83

+Checking references 84

+Keeping records 85

+Offering the job 86

+Criminal record check 86

+Medical record check 87

+Driving record check 88

+Oath of Confidentiality 88

+Finalizing the paperwork 88

+Chapter summary 89

+Chapter review 90

+Next steps 92

+Chapter 5 Managing CSIL 93

+Chapter objectives.

+What you will learn

+What other people have said

+Communication is key

+Communication Tips 94 94

+Communication dos 94